The Mind's I (album)

-The Mind's I is the third studio album by the Swedish melodic death metal band Dark Tranquillity, released in 1997.
+The Mind's I is the third studio album by Swedish melodic death metal band Dark Tranquillity, released in 1997.

 In 2004, The Mind's I was re-released under Osmose Productions and in 2005 by Century Media Records with new layouts, the four-song Enter Suicidal Angels EP, two live videos and the music video for the song "Hedon".